 Get an ECMT ‘certificate of compliance’ for vehicles and trailers

-You must carry an ECMT ‘certificate of compliance’ in your vehicle.
-Certificates must confirm the vehicle meets the Euro VI standard and the trailer meets the technical safety requirements.
+You must carry an ECMT ‘certificate of compliance’ in your vehicle and trailer.
+They must confirm the vehicle meets the correct Euro emissions standard and the trailer meets the technical safety requirements.

-If your permit application is successful, you can request a certificate from the manufacturer, or contact DVSA.
+If your permit application is successful, request a certificate from your vehicle or trailer manufacturer, or contact DVSA for advice.